This notice explains how we will process your personal information.

 The "Your Online Choices" page provided by the Internet Advertising Bureau (IAB), provides an easy way to opt out of behavioural advertising from each (or all) of the networks represented by the IAB.

 More information about cookies can be found at the following websites:

 If you are an existing customer we will keep you informed of our latest news, products and services.

 When you give us your personal information, we will give you an option to receive additional on-going marketing communications from us.

 We do not sell our customer data to other companies.

 All of our marketing communications will have a method to unsubscribe.
 You may also exercise your right to opt out for marketing purposes at any time by contacting us by one of the methods explained at the end of this notice.

 Your personal information will be disclosed where we are obliged or permitted by law to do so.
 If you post or send offensive or objectionable content anywhere on or to any of our websites or otherwise engage in any disruptive behaviour on any of our websites, we can use the information that is available to us about you to stop such behaviour.
 This may involve informing relevant third parties such as your employer and law enforcement agencies about the content and your behaviour.

-The Concrete Gutter Specialists Ltd is a trading style of Adeft Limited
+Concrete Gutter Specialists is a Trading Style of WWLD Ltd

 How to contact us